amine-amali/detecting-diseases-in-plant/README.md

 ### Voila GUI

 Voila GUI Interface Graphic.
-The user has the possibility to https://user-images.githubusercontent.com/88273002/149034339-1912da24-ec19-424d-811c-2f7b90f1b7c1.mp4
+The user clicks on the button predict, then the result of the prediction is displayed on ipywidgets box.

+https://user-images.githubusercontent.com/88273002/149034339-1912da24-ec19-424d-811c-2f7b90f1b7c1.mp4